Home » A Beginner’s Guide to Pranamasana (Prayer Pose) in Yoga

 Steps to perform Pranamasana:

-1. Stand straight with your feet hip-width apart and your arms at your sides.
+Stand with feet at hip width, arms down at sides.

-2. Bring your palms together in front of your chest, with your fingers pointing upwards.
+Bring your palms together in front of your chest, with fingers up.

-5. Inhale and come back to the starting position, releasing your arms by your sides.
+Inhale, returning to a starting position, and release your arms at your sides.

 Benefits of Pranamasana:

-1. Improves posture: Pranamasana helps to improve your overall posture by strengthening your back muscles and stretching your chest.
+1. Improves posture: Pranamasana helps in improving the overall posture by strengthening the back muscles and extending the chest.

-2. Reduces stress: The pose is known to help reduce stress and anxiety by calming the mind and promoting relaxation.
+2. Reduces stress: The quantity of pose serves to decrease much stress and anxiety by letting the mind quiet down.

-3. Uttanasana (Standing Forward Bend): This pose can help deepen the stretch in your hamstrings and lower back, providing a deeper release after Pranamasana.
+3. Uttanasana – Standing Forward Bend: This will deepen the stretch in the hamstrings and lower back, providing a deeper release following Pranamasana.

 Precautions and contraindications:

-2. If you have a knee injury, perform the pose with your knees slightly bent to avoid strain.
+2. If you have a knee injury or concern with your knee, simply make sure instead to do the pose with your knees slightly bent to avoid strain.

-3. Always listen to your body and modify the pose as needed to avoid discomfort or pain.
+3. Always listen to your body and modify the pose to avoid discomfort or pain.

 Conclusion